 The amount, timing and allocation of capital expenditures are largely discretionary and subject to change based on a variety of factors.
 If oil and natural gas prices decline below our acceptable levels, or costs increase, we may choose to defer a portion of our budgeted capital expenditures until later periods to achieve the desired balance between sources and uses of liquidity and prioritize capital projects that we believe have the highest expected financial returns and potential to generate near-term cash flow.
 We may also increase our capital expenditures significantly to take advantage of opportunities we consider to be attractive.
-We will carefully monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, change in service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.
+We will carefully monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, change in service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control, including the Lucero Acquisition.
 For additional information on the impact of changing prices and market conditions on our financial position, see Part II.
 Item 7A Quantitative and Qualitative Disclosures About Market Risk.

 Effects of Inflation and Pricing.
 The oil and natural gas industry is cyclical and the demand for goods and services of oil field companies, suppliers and others associated with the industry put pressure on the economic stability and pricing structure within the industry.
-Higher prices for oil and natural gas could result in increases in the costs of materials, services and personnel, which we have seen in 2023 and 2022 compared to 2021.
+Higher prices for oil and natural gas could result in increases in the costs of materials, services and personnel.
 Typically, as prices for oil and natural gas increase, so do all associated costs.
 Conversely, in a period of declining prices, associated cost declines are likely to lag and may not adjust downward in proportion.
 Material changes in prices also impact our revenue stream, estimates of future reserves, borrowing base calculations of bank loans, impairment assessments of oil and natural gas properties, and values of properties in purchase and sale transactions.
 Such changes can impact the value of oil and natural gas companies and their ability to raise capital, borrow money and retain personnel.
-Despite these effects of inflation and pricing, we expect to continue generating significant amounts of free cash flow at current commodity price levels.